Nova Scotia Museum listed by Nova Scotia Tourism Regions

 Here, Richard John Uniacke, a prosperous Irish politician, built his country mansion in 1816.
 One of the grandest houses in Nova Scotia, it became a favorite home for seven generations of his large family.

 Inside, find a rare survival of one family’s treasured possessions.
 See fine, labeled London furniture and exquisite portraits at home in this house for hundreds of years.
-Outside, explore the English country landscape, do some birdwatching and stroll or hike along seven modern walking trails.
+Outside, explore the English country landscape, do some birdwatching and stroll or hike along eight modern walking trails.

 Ross Farm Museum